Invasive Parathyroid Surgery Video. (MIRP Parathyroid Operation)

 of 85% at best (you will understand that after you see the video).

-With a number of surgical
+With a number of surgical "tricks" learned

-tricks (that you can't appreciate completely because you can't see into the wound),
+from doing many thousands of these operations (that you can't appreciate completely because you can't see into the wound),

 can see all four parathyroid glands through this incision that is just